On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

+Finally, we can prove that the house graph and the ladder with three rungs have the edge-\EPP.
+As there is a significant overlap in the two proofs, we start with a common lemma.

+\begin{lemma} Let $H$ be either the house graph or the ladder with three rungs.
+Let $G$ be a {$2$-connected} graph that contains a vertex $v$ that intersects all $H$-expansions and each $H$-expansion contains at least eight edges.
+Additionally, assume that there are no $k$ edge-disjoint $H$-expansions in $G$.
+Then there is an edge set $E \subseteq E(G)$ of size at most $104k$ such that in $G-E$ all neighbours of~$v$ are of degree~$2$.
+Moreover, there are at most $6k$ vertices at distance~$2$ from~$v$. \end{lemma}

+\begin{proof} Note that, whenever we find $k$ edge-disjoint ladders or a ladder with less than eight edges, that these are also $k$ edge-disjoint house-expansions or a house-expansion with less than eight edges.

-In a tree define a \emph{preleaf} as a vertex that is adjacent to at least one leaf and define a \emph{$1$-preleaf} as a preleaf that is adjacent to exactly one leaf.
-Let the order of a preleaf be the amount of leaves it is adjacent to.
-Let $A_T$ be the set of preleaves and $B_T$ the set of $1$-preleaves in a tree $T$.
-Since $G$ is $2$-connected, we immediately get that $G-v$ is connected and therefore we know that there is a tree in $G-v$ that contains all neighbours of $v$ and such that all of its leaves are neighbours of $v$.
-Consider all trees with this property and let $T$ be the one that maximizes $|A_T|$ and then minimizes $|B_T|$.
-From here on, we write $A$ and~$B$ instead of $A_T$ and $B_T$.
-First we want to bound the size of $A$.
+For a tree $T$, define a \emph{pre-leaf} as a vertex that is adjacent to at least one leaf.
+The \emph{order} of a pre-leaf is the number of leaves it is adjacent to.
+Let $P_T$ be the set of pre-leaves and $P^1_T\subseteq P_T$ the set of pre-leaves of order~$1$ in $T$.
+A leaf~$\ell$ \emph{belongs} to the unique pre-leaf~$p$ it is adjacent to.
+We also say that \emph{$\ell$ is a leaf of~$p$}.

+Since $G$ is $2$-connected, we immediately obtain that $G-v$ is connected and therefore, we know that there is a tree in $G-v$ that contains all neighbours of $v$ and such that all of its leaves are neighbours of $v$.
+Indeed, take any spanning tree of $G-v$ and gradually remove leaves of this tree that are not neighbours of~$v$.
+Consider all trees in $G-v$ with this property and let $T$ be the one that maximizes $|P_T|$ and then minimizes $|P^1_T|$.
+First we want to bound the size of $P_T$.